What is the 'Adaptability Quotient,' and what will it mean for the future of work?

 In the Fourth Industrial Revolution (4IR), technology is changing so rapidly that workers will need to retrain numerous times during a 40-year career.
 A 2017 study by the World Economic Forum predicted that 35 percent of the skills workers need will change by 2020.

 "It can be challenging to find talent with emerging technical expertise.
-That's where adaptability comes in," says Gerard Ohen, Director of the Global Talent Acquisition team at Verizon.
+That's where adaptability comes in," says Gerard Ohen, Director of Global Talent Acquisition at Verizon.
 "Today's candidates need to 'learn how to learn' in order to keep their skill sets current and help move innovation forward."

 As the co-founder of a micro-fabrication company, Sarah Boisvert witnessed firsthand how the skills gap grew at manufacturing plants for both employees and managers.
 Several times she saw a company buy a 3D printer or another must-have machine, and let it gather dust on the shop floor.
 No one knew how to program the equipment, and no one on the team stepped up to figure it out.
 She says too few companies have training programs in place to teach new technology or address bigger issues like developing adaptability.